neo4j-partners/virtual-graph-dbx/docs/finding-fraud.md

 and the query would fail.

 The textbook form of this query also requires the money to go out within 48 hours.
-The Virtual Graph cannot add a duration to a timestamp inside `WHERE`, so this version keeps only the "out after in" ordering.
+The Virtual Graph cannot add a duration to a timestamp inside `WHERE`.
+A window written as `toInteger(t_out.transfer_timestamp) - toInteger(t_in.transfer_timestamp) < 172800` does run.
+This version keeps only the "out after in" ordering, so its results match the demo.

 #### 9. Shared-merchant burst: many accounts, one shop, one day

 Fraud rings often test stolen cards or cash out at the same small merchant on the same day.
 This query groups purchases by merchant and by day and collects the different accounts that bought there.
 It keeps the days where four or more accounts showed up at a merchant.
-Runs in about 5 seconds.
+Runs in 5 to 9 seconds.

 ```cypher
 MATCH (a:Account)-[t:TRANSACTED_WITH]->(m:Merchant)